 - 1/4 teaspoon baking powder

-- 1/4 cup vegetable shortening may use canola oil
+- 1/4 cup vegetable shortening, or olive oil

 - 1/2 cup very hot water

-In a medium size mixing bowl add then flour, salt and baking powder.
-Stir with a whisk to combine the dry ingredients.
+In a medium bowl, add flour, salt and baking powder.
+Stir with a dough hook.

-Add the shortening or oil and work into the flour with a fork or pastry cutter until the crumbs are the size of peas. (this is like making pie crust.) add hot water and stir with a fork to combine.
+Add shortening (or olive oil) and work into the flour with a fork or pastry cutter.
+Repeat until crumbs are pea-size (like making pie crust).
+Add hot water from tap and stir with fork.

-Pour this mixture out on a lightly floured board or your counter and knead with your hands for 4 minutes to form smooth dough.
-Place the dough back in the bowl and cover with a towel or plastic wrap and let rest 15 minutes.
+Pour mixture out on lightly floured surface and knead by hand 4 minutes to form a smooth dough.
+Place dough back in bowl and cover with a lightweight dishtowel or plastic wrap.
+Let rest for 15 minutes.

-Divide the dough into 8 equal balls and roll between the palms of your hands until the ball is as smooth as possible.
+Divide dough into six equal balls and roll between palms until ball is as smooth as possible.

-Cut 2 pieces of plastic from a grocery bag slightly larger than 7 inches.
-(Plastic wrap will not work.)
-Place the dough in between them and roll out each ball of dough with a rolling pin to form a thin circle about 7 inches across.
-Save plastic for future use or, simply place tortilla in a tortilla press (at most kitchen stores) Set the dough between 2 pieces of plastic and press down with the tortilla press.
+circle (about 7 inches across).
+Save plastic for future use.
+Or place tortilla in a tortilla press (found at most kitchen stores).
+Set the dough in between the 2 pieces of plastic and press down with the tortilla press.